 Chancellor and Dean David Faigman praised the building’s partners and gave special thanks to the state Legislature, California Department of Finance, and Governor for their financial support of the Cotchett Law Center at 333 Golden Gate.
 Completed in August 2020, the Cotchett Law Center included new classroom space so the old 198 McAllister building, which previously provided classroom space, could be torn down to make room for the Academe at 198.The Topping out celebration was held at the Cotchett Law Center’s Sky Deck.

 Those in attendance included Assemblymember Phil Ting (D-San Francisco), who presented Faigman with a proclamation celebrating the topping out of the building and praised the project for adding 656 housing units in the City without any displacement of existing housing stock.

-Former Mayor Willie Brown, a 1958 graduate of UC Hastings, also praised the school’s partnerships, especially with UCSF, and said, in his time at law school, those types of partnerships did not exist.
+Former Mayor Willie Brown, a 1958 graduate of UC Law SF, also praised the school’s partnerships, especially with UCSF, and said, in his time at law school, those types of partnerships did not exist.
 He said, “I expect it’s going to literally be the model as the university continues to be responsive to the needs of the students of California.”

 The new building will include efficiencies, studios, and one- and two-bedroom apartments.
 Each unit will be furnished and include a private bathroom, complete kitchen, and chilled air.
 Other building amenities include study rooms on each floor, multiple lounges including an indoor/outdoor seventh-floor lounge with city views, a dog run, fitness center, and community-serving retail.
-Residents have access to the entirety of the UC Hastings Law campus including the library, dining, study and meeting rooms, a quad, lounges, and event spaces.
+Residents have access to the entirety of the UC Law SF campus including the library, dining, study and meeting rooms, a quad, lounges, and event spaces.